Angelennis/AI-ML/README.md

 - **Military Honors**:
   - **Letters of Commendation** for outstanding performance during the 2008 Hurricane Season and Hurricane IKE response.
   - Recognized for exceptional service and leadership in multiple critical situations.

-Angel's professional journey is marked by her commitment to continuous improvement, innovation, and leadership.
-Her extensive experience, technical proficiency, and passion for fostering inclusive environments make her a valuable asset to any organization.

 ## Participation in Recruiting Activities at University of Michigan for GEICO Tech